geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 A common use case is to keep some information in view that would normally be scrolled off screen.
 For instance, if someone is changing their flight online, you may want to stick their current flight information to the top of the screen as they scroll through other flight options.
 Here are some other examples of [position: sticky in practice](https://mastery.games/post/position-sticky/).

 Sticky positioning is supported in the vast majority of browsers ([Can I Use](https://caniuse.com/?search=position%20sticky)).
-Even if a browser doesn't support it, it can be treated as a progressive enhancement and gracefully fallback to regular positioning.
+Even if a browser doesn't support it, it can be treated as a progressive enhancement and gracefully fall back to static positioning.

 ## How do I change the appearance of an element when it becomes stuck?